Part-time pensions no longer granted

 The part-time pension will be abolished from the earnings-related pension scheme.
 The last part-time pensions began on 1.1.2017.
-Previously granted part-time pensions will continue.
+Previously granted part-time pensions will continue to be paid out.
 They will follow the rules valid before 2017.
-The part-time pension has been replaced by the partial old-age pension in connection with the 2017 pension reform.
+The part-time pension was replaced by the partial old-age pension in connection with the 2017 pension reform.

 The amount of the part-time pension is 50 per cent of the difference between the full-time and part-time earnings (earnings reduction) but, at most, 75 per cent of the old-age pension accrued up to the start of the part-time pension.

 In 2016, the number of new retirees on a part-time pension was 4,900, which is 1 200 more than in the previous year.
 The part-time pension expenditure in 2016 amounted less than one per cent of the total earnings-related pension expenditure of that year.